Immigration, Refugees and Citizenship Canada

 Judith

 My name is Judith and I’ve been with IRCC for over 20 years.
 I first started as an officer in the field, then became a trainer and gradually developed management interest.
 I have been managing teams in the department for about 10 years now.
-I feel privileged to have been able to observe the reality of “disability” not only from the angle of an employee, but also from that of a manager.
+I feel privileged to have been able to observe the reality of "disability" from two angles during my career: that of the employee, but also that of the manager.
 My disability was identified in 2017, so I have also experienced IRCC without and with the barriers of disability.

-After the disability diagnosis, adjustments were important and challenging at times, but I’ve been able to adjust because of the support I received along the way.
-IRCC is my big professional family; I’ve been fortunate enough on several occasions to find myself in the path of caring, patient and non-judgmental colleagues.
+Adjustments after the disability diagnosis were important and challenging at times, but I’ve been able to adjust because of the support I received along the way.
+IRCC is my big professional family, where I have been fortunate enough on several occasions to find myself in the path of caring, patient and non-judgmental colleagues.
 They made a real difference in the way obstacles were removed.

 Flexibility, resilience and perseverance are important skills to have for employees living with a disability and for the managers supporting them.
 I currently see a commitment from the department to improve accessibility for persons with a disability and to improve equity and inclusion for all.
-This is very positive for the next generations of IRCC employees.
+This is very positive for future generations of IRCC employees.

 Jamieson